valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

+* **Outdated modules have been deprecated**
+  - [Besluit](/getting-started/modules/zgw/besluit.md): replaced by [Besluiten API](/getting-started/modules/zgw/besluiten-api.md) plugin/module
+  - [Contactmoment](/getting-started/modules/zgw/contactmoment.md): will be replaced by new plugins in the future
+  - External-event: partly replaced by the outbox module.
+Portal-related functionality has not been replaced.
+  - [Haalcentraal BRP](/getting-started/modules/zgw/haalcentraal-brp.md): will be replaced by new plugins in the future
+  - [Klant](/getting-started/modules/zgw/klant.md): will be replaced by new plugins in the future
+  - [Openzaak resource](/getting-started/modules/zgw/openzaak-resource.md): replaced by the [Documenten API](/getting-started/modules/zgw/documenten-api.md) plugin

 ## Deprecations

 The following was deprecated: